Gum Therapy for Periodontal Disease Treatment

 Plaque is the soft, white substance filled with bacteria that builds around teeth when they are not properly cleaned.
 Calculus (also known as tartar) is simply calcified or mineralized plaque, which is sometimes visible in x-rays.
 Build up of plaque and calculus around the teeth typically leads to deeper pocket depths, which in turn allows more build up underneath the gum line.
 Once buildup gets underneath the gum line, it is inaccessible to clean with regular brushing and flossing.

-At Belterra Dental, we pride ourselves on educating our patients.
-We want each patient to know why, when and how their treatment is recommended and administered.
-A big part of periodontal therapy that is often overlooked is maintenance of gum treatment received.
+At Belterra Dental in Austin, we pride ourselves on educating our patients.
+We want each patient to know why, when and how their periodontal treatment is recommended and administered.
+A big part of periodontal therapy that is often overlooked is periodontal maintenance after the gum disease treatment has been received.
 After you receive a deep cleaning, you may find yourself thinking “alright, I’m getting a deep cleaning and this will take care of my gum disease”.
-Unfortunately, gum disease is a chronic, progressive, long term disease.
-What that means is that gum disease develops over the course of many years due to poor oral hygiene, lack of routine dental cleanings and genetic factors.
+Unfortunately, gum disease is a chronic, progressive, long-term disease.
+What that means is that gum disease develops over the course of many years due to poor oral hygiene, lack of routine dental cleaning and genetic factors.
 Therefore, in order to fully resolve this condition, it is very important to improve your oral hygiene at home and return for you periodontal maintenance visits that range from 3-4 times a year.